 Contact: Kevin Langin, 402-602-3541

-“First National Bank is committed to strengthening all of the communities we serve by partnering with organizations who are working to make meaningful and lasting impacts,” said Gorynski.
-“The 2018 Community First Awards provide nonprofits an opportunity to share their story, promote their program or project and potentially win a donation to support their cause.
-At the same time, it is our hope to bring awareness to the needs that exist within the community and inspire others to give back.”
+“First National Bank is committed to strengthening all of the communities we call home by partnering with organizations who are working to make meaningful and lasting impacts,” said Gorynski.
+“The 2019 Community First Awards provide nonprofits an opportunity to share their story, bring awareness to specific community needs and potentially win a donation to support their community project.
+At the same time, it is our hope to inspire others to support causes important to them.”

-Nonprofit organizations are invited to nominate their community project or program from July 23 through August 6 using the online nomination form.
+Nonprofit organizations are invited to nominate their community project from August 1 through August 16 using the online nomination form.
 The highest scoring qualifying nominations will be narrowed down to a maximum of 20 finalists by First National Bank employees.
-The finalists will then be presented for a public vote from August 27 through September 7 where the winning nonprofit organization will receive a $25,000 cash donation to support its project.
+The finalists will then be presented for a public vote from September 23 through September 27 where the winning nonprofit organization will receive a $25,000 cash donation to support its project.
 The second- and third place organizations will receive a $10,000 and $5,000 donation respectively.
-The winners will be announced in mid-September.
+The winners will be announced the first week in October.

 About First National Bank of Omaha

 First National Bank of Omaha is a subsidiary of First National of Nebraska.
 First National of Nebraska and its affiliates have more than $23 billion in assets and 5,000 employee associates.
 Primary banking offices are located in Nebraska, Colorado, Illinois, Iowa, Kansas, South Dakota and Texas.